morgoe/yogaruka/seo-rental-massage-room.md

 We want to foster an environment of empowerment and inclusive participation, healing and growth, where the best of Western science and traditional knowledge come together.
 Our present movement teachers and our myo-fascial specialist and massage therapist are amongst the best in their fields.
 We have helped heal many hundreds of people and we intend to continue to do so through a world-class team.

-### Perfect for a wellness therapist or instructor
+### Perfect for a massage therapist

-Are you an experienced physiotherapist, exercise physiologist, osteopath or chiropractor, guidance counsellor, psychologist or psychotherapist, occupational therapist, speech pathologist - or really any other Allied health professional?
+Are you an experienced massage therapist, physiotherapist, exercise physiologist, osteopath or chiropractor, guidance counsellor, psychologist or psychotherapist, occupational therapist, speech pathologist - or really any other Allied health professional?
 Do you perhaps hold additional skills such as dry needling, reflexology, a knowledge of TCM, Ayurveda or Western Herbalism?

-Or maybe you’re a dance instructor or personal trainer with a twist?

 Are you offering a personalised service of unique flavour and do you have solid reviews?
 Maybe you’ve worked for others but now are ready to become your own boss?
 </section>